Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/messaging-support.markdown

 ---

 XAP provide a JMS implementation, built on top of the core JavaSpaces layer.
 JMS messages are implemented as POJO, indexed, and routed to the relevant space partition according to the destination name.
-GigaSpaces XAP JMS implementation supports the unified messaging model, introduced in version 1.1 of the JMS specification.
+The XAP JMS implementation supports the unified messaging model, introduced in version 1.1 of the JMS specification.

 **Dependencies**<br>
 In order to use this feature, include the `${XAP_HOME}/lib/optional/jms/xap-jms.jar` file on your classpath or use maven dependencies: